MarkMiller37/openSYDE_Linux/README.md

 openSYDE by STW (https://www.stw-mobile-machines.com/) is a software toolchain that supports implementation, commissioning, analysis and maintenance of control systems for mobile machines.

-Purpose of this fork: Try to get the tool(s) ported to desktop linux with 64bit compiler.
+Purpose of this fork:
+* Try to get the tool(s) ported to desktop linux with 64bit compiler
+* Convert from qmake to cmake project

 Status:
 * GUI builds and basic workflows look useable